 - Increase the intensity of your workouts gradually.

-- Wear knee supporting braces or wraps when exercising.
+- Wear knee supporting wraps when exercising.

 - Minimize joint stress by running and jumping on softer surfaces.